jthlim/javelin-steno/script.md

   - Returns whether the script is reinitializing after a script upload.
   - This can be used to avoid disabling console and flash write access.

+- `func createBuffer(<bytesToAllocate>) var`

+  _This function is preliminary and may change at any stage._

+  - Returns a pointer to a region that can be used as as mutable 8-bit, 16-bit or 32-bit buffer.
+  - This function cannot be used and will return 0 if called outside of init() or a global variable declaration.
+    - This restriction is intentional to avoid memory fragmentation and situations that cause scripts to fail unexpectedly that are difficult to debug.
+      - Related reading: [Rule 3](https://en.wikipedia.org/wiki/The_Power_of_10:_Rules_for_Developing_Safety-Critical_Code) from NASA Coding Standards.
+    - Suggested usage:
+      ```
+      // Allocate 18 bytes for infrared data.
+      var mitsubishiAirConditionerInfraredData = createBuffer(18);

+      // Allocate 42x 32-bit values for key colors.
+      var keyColorData = createBuffer(42 * 4);
+      ```

 # Visual Editor Script Templates